MaksymIakovenko/llm_quant_across_langs/README.md

 * The `quantize` folder contains scripts used to quantize the models
 * The `quants` folder is meant to contain the quantized models, which are omitted due to their volume

 Note that the results of the FLORES+ evaluation have been put into a password-protected zip archive, the password is the name of this repository, ie `llm_quant_across_langs`.
-This is a preventive measure to protect generated answers from getting scraped as that would constitute an inderect and noisy leak of the FLORES+.
+This is a preventive measure to protect generated answers from getting scraped as that would constitute an inderect and noisy leak of FLORES+.

 ## Installation